Periodic Chains Scheduling on Dedicated Resources -- A Crucial Problem in Time-Sensitive Networks: Solution Approach and Algorithms

 \subsubsection{Feasible Schedule for a Single Resource}

-We use the bin-packing CP formulation for monoprocessor (as described in \cite{grus2024icores}) relying on the height-divisible packing of \cref{sec:packing-section}.
-The CP solver processes one resource at a time and creates a feasible schedule for each one of them.
+We use the bin-packing CP formulation for monoprocessor (as described in \cite{grus2024icores}) based on the height-divisible packing of \cref{sec:packing-section}.
+The CP solver processes one resource at a time and creates a feasible schedule for each.
 Afterward, these feasible schedules are used to infer a suitable ordered list for the local search.